Novartis lifts profit forecast for second quarter in a row

 Novartis lost its patent rights on Diovan in the United States last year and already faces some generic competition.
-But it has been granted a partial reprieve as U.S. regulators have not yet approved a generic version of one of the main forms the treatment from India's Ranbaxy Laboratories (RANB.NS).
+But it has been granted a partial reprieve as U.S. regulators have not yet approved a generic version of one of the main forms the treatment from India's Ranbaxy Laboratories.

 Basel-based Novartis expects full-year sales to grow by a low to mid single-digit percentage in constant currencies, and core earnings to be in line or better than the previous year.